zionsc/leetcode/README.md

 0049.
 Group Anagrams: count[0] * 26 to determine ID of each anagram (with ord(c) - ord('a')), then tuple as list cannot be used as a key in hashmap
 0347.
 Top K Frequent Elements: Bucketsort into array (index is number of times it pops up), keep track of the number in a hashmap to use the array. for i in range(len(nums)) is by reference, * len(nums) is copy --> do range times, copy it len times.
 0238.
 Product of Array Except Self: Iterate through twice to avoid O(n^2) runtime.
 Use Prefix and Postfix in order to avoid multiplying digit at index --> clever greedy algorithm, prefix multiplies everything infront, postfix multiplies everything behind.
+0036.
+Valid Sudoku: Check rows/cols/squares with defaultdict(set) in order to check each individual row/col/square --> square key for each square should be r//3 and c//3 as // is integer div to return 0 1 2 x 0 1 2 for each of the 9 squares, but / is float point division.